LesFerch/WinSetView/README.md

 Whenever you use the **Apply to Folders** button, on any generic folder, such as C:\\, your views for *This PC* and *Network* (and USB connected phones and possibly other virtual folders) will revert back to Windows *defaults*.
 If you always leave *This PC* and *Network* (and other devices) at their default views, this is not an issue, but if you have changed the views and want to keep them changed, this is a nuisance.

 There is a workaround for *This PC* and *Network*.
 Any folder that is open when **Apply to Folders** is used, will not have it's view changed.
 So, to "protect" your custom views for *This PC* and *Network*, be sure to have separate windows open to each of those views when you use the **Apply to Folders** button.
+However, this approach is *not* practical to protect the views for a connected device, such as a smartphone in file transfer mode, as there would simply be too many folders to open.
+It's much easier to always use WinSetView to make your default view changes and avoid using the **Apply to Folders** button altogether.

 # FAQ